 Parts by weight Industrial methylated spirits 70 Butyl acetate 70 Castor oil 1 Scrap (nitro) film 14 Water white rosin 7 162

 The first nitrocellulose nail polishes were generally made in a clear ‘Colourless’ or pink ‘Natural’ shades.
-The pink colour was produced using dyes like carmoisine, safranine, erythrosine or phloxine.
+The pink colour was produced with dyes like carmoisine, safranine, erythrosine or phloxine.
 By the end of the 1920s nail colour had become more obvious, with many companies making enough shades to enable nail polish to match the colour of the clothing a woman was wearing.
 Mother of pearl polishes, made by adding in fish-scale essence, also made an appearance then.

 Although companies like Glazo made nail polishes in a wide range of colours, manicurists could also mix up shades to meet the needs of individual clients.
 Unfortunately, it is not clear how manicurists accomplished this for their society clients.
 Some materials such as gold, silver or pearl powder could be mixed directly into a clear polish as could some colours.
 It is also possible that manicurists first applied colour to the nail and then covered this with a clear nail polish.
 Clients could return the following day to have it replaced with something more suitable or use a remover.

 Very pink finger nails and sometimes blood red nails have been popular for some time with women in London.
 The latest idea, however, is to have finger-nails to match dresses.
 At a recent function a lady was observed in a Parma violet chiffon frock, and Parma violet finger-nails to tone exactly.
 The idea is an off-shoot of the matching craze which is sweeping over London and Paris just now.